-Another good way to get an idea of things to do in Australia is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Australia.
+They work directly with local tour operators in Australia, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Train travel in Australia

-Although air travel is the normal method of long-distance travel Rail Australia run a very modern rail service which could save you a bit of money.
-The main service of interest to travellers is the coast to coast twice-weekly “Indian Pacific” although there are several more frequent and shorter services available.
+Although air travel is the normal method of long-distance travel, Rail Australia runs a very modern rail service which could save you a bit of money.
+The main service of interest to travellers is the coast-to-coast twice-weekly “Indian Pacific” although there are several more frequent and shorter services available.

 Bus travel in Australia

 The major bus operator in Australia is Greyhound, which runs a range of inter-city routes in very comfortable and well-equipped buses.
 Although this is the cheapest way to travel, be warned that the distances are huge so you could be in for some long journeys.

 There is a range of passes available, travellers using the Aussie Explorer pass choose a set route and then have a certain time period to complete the route with as many stops as you want.
 If you require more flexible travel then the Aussie Kilometre Pass allows you to buy a set distance which you can use on any routes in any way you see fit.

 If you are travelling to Australia, and you want to have a bit more freedom than a coach or plane, then you may want to consider renting a car.
 If you decide you want to rent a car in Australia, you can use DiscoverCars to compare offers from the major car rental agencies in the region.